SenseTecnic/SenseTecnic.github.io/fred/index.md

 This guide will help you get started with using FRED.
 To learn more about Node-RED itself see the official [Node-RED documentation](http://nodered.org).

-For more information and details, please refer to the [FAQ section](/fred/faq).
+For more information and details, please refer to the [FAQ section](/fred/faq) or take a look at the quick video below.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/POMYTPgq2-g" frameborder="0" allowfullscreen></iframe>

 ## Node-RED in FRED